Have you ever been in a meeting that was about to explode?

 It might have been a conversation with your spouse or teenager.
 Maybe it was a staff meeting at the office.
 Or, sometimes most volatile of all, a congregational meeting at your church.

-Well, here is a creative way to “de-fuse” this kind of dynamite.
+Well, here is a true story that illustrates a creative way to “de-fuse” this kind of dynamite.

 The pastor who led the meeting was a seasoned veteran—combat-tested not in Afghanistan but in his local church.
-He knew how quickly such meetings can escalate into harsh accusations and demands for termination.
+He knew how quickly such meetings can escalate into harsh judgments and demands for termination.

-• Which fruit of the Spirit are you seeking to display as you speak today (Gal.
-5:22-23: “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control”)?
+- Which fruit of the Spirit are you seeking to display as you speak today? (see Gal.
+5:22-23: “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control”)

-• What do you suggest others do to help resolve this problem?
+- What do you suggest others do to help resolve these issues?

-Seven simple questions that helped people to become more God-aware, self-aware and other-aware by remembering God’s involvement in the situation, empathizing with one another, recalling their shared frailty, getting the logs out of their own eyes, showing respect and accepting responsibility, and by being solution-minded rather than attack-oriented.
+These seven simple questions help people shift away from this focus and become more God-aware, self-aware and other-aware by remembering God’s involvement in the situation, empathizing with one another, recalling their shared frailty, getting the logs out of their own eyes, showing respect and accepting responsibility, and by being solution-minded rather than attack-oriented.

 – Ken Sande